rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/manage-clusters/manage-cluster-templates.md

 :::

 1. Go to a cluster template example repository.
-Rancher's examples are in [this GitHub repository.](https://github.com/rancher/cluster-template-examples) As of Rancher v2.6.0, we provide an RKE2 cluster template and add to more in the future.
+Rancher's examples are in [this GitHub repository.](https://github.com/rancher/cluster-template-examples)
 1. Fork the repository.
 1. Optional: Edit the cluster options by editing the `values.yaml` file.
 For help editing the file, see the cluster template's Helm chart README.
 1. Add the chart repository to Rancher.
 Click **☰ > Cluster Management**.